Do you want to remove a sky, a wall, any backdrop, or something else in a photograph so that the slide background shows through within those

 tab is a contextual

 tab.
-Contextual tabs are special tabs in
+Contextual tabs are special

-appearance when you are working with a particular slide object which can be edited using special options.
+only make an appearance when you are working with a particular slide object which can be edited using special options.

 Figure 3: Background Removal tab on the Ribbon